frappe/helm/README.md

 ConfigMaps:

-- `nginx-config` is used to override template to render default.conf for nginx reverse proxy and static assets container.
+- `nginx-config` is used to override default.conf for nginx reverse proxy and static assets container.

 Deployments: